 Our service teams are full of fun, energy and always ready to welcome you to the weekend services with a smile.

-While so many churches remain closed, our 6 coffee shops with their individual restaurant licenses allowed us to do church in a new way and remain open.
+Our six coffee shops with their individual restaurant licenses, allowed us to do church in a new way and remain open.
 Again, only God could have known what our church needed in 2020 in order to stay healthy and strong.

-Our goal throughout the Covid season is to find ways to bring people together and to create community when we are together.
+Our goal throughout this season has been to find ways to bring people together and to create community when we are together.
 Being together and bringing joy and hope to people is making a difference in so many people’s lives.
-So as the government makes changes that affect our ministry, we find new ways to continue to bring people together.
+So as the government made changes that affected our ministry, we found new ways to continue to bring people together.

 April was a very different month!
 All our Staff worked from home but we still wanted to connect with our amazing teams.
-Our Pastors and ministry leaders spent hours each week on the phone, text or online making sure to connect and pray for our volunteers.
+Our Pastors and Department Heads spent hours each week on the phone, text or online making sure to connect and pray for our volunteers.
 We also created a volunteer appreciation video to stay connected to our teams.

-Our café patios proved to be a prefect place to host volunteer hang out groups, zoom groups on the patio while we were still closed inside.
+Our café patios proved to be a perfect place to host volunteer hang out groups, and Zoom Groups on the patio while we were still closed inside.
 We quickly supplied heaters to keep everyone warm in the cool evenings.
-We also brought in Food trucks every Friday night to add to the atmosphere and help those owners through a very slow summer.
+We also brought in food trucks every Friday night to add to the atmosphere and help those owners through a very slow summer.

-- With the increase of group size allowance and 50% indoor cafe capacity we were able to hold Canada Day celebration, puzzle nights, trivia night, live music on the patio, ladies nights, Men’s breakfasts, Selkirk and Steinbach lunches.
+- With the increase of group size allowance and 50% indoor café capacity we were able to hold Canada Day celebration, puzzle nights, trivia night, live music on the patio, ladies nights, and men’s breakfasts.

 - We started serving lunches during the week to encourage people to the café during the day.
 Friday nights continued to be our fun gathering nights with music, food trucks, and games for the kids…

-- We saw our awesome team build 3 shelters with barbecues and we began hosting birthday parties for anyone who wanted to use our outdoor shelters.
+- We saw our awesome Build Team put together three picnic shelters with barbecues which we started using to host birthday parties for anyone who wanted to use our park space.
 It was an amazing way for our church family to invite guests to hang out in a safe fun environment.
 We heard many stories of people being blown away by what we provided for them.
 It was a special way to help families celebrate together in a time of isolation.

 - We provided the space for families to host family gatherings, anniversaries and other fun groups (singles group, ladies motorcycle group…).

-- We hosted an outdoor Halloween Scavenger hunt with Mascots, princesses, free hot chocolate and lots of candy.
-Despite the snow and cold wind, hundreds of families participated in our outdoor activity.
+- We hosted an outdoor Halloween Scavenger Hunt with Mascots, Princesses, free hot chocolate and lots of candy.
+Despite the snow and cold wind, many excited families participated in our outdoor activity.